 Tiffany Boggis, MBA, OTR/L

-With the onset of health care reform in the USA comes emerging opportunities for occupational therapy practice.
-Tiffany collaborates with her OT professional associations and the State legislature to help assure that the profession of OT is a recognized and valued profession in the emerging areas of primary care, telehealth, behavioral health, and habilitative services.
-Tiffany's scholarly work and practice is further dedicated to the development of interprofessional learning opportunities for students, designed to promote cultural sensitivity and global awareness.
+With ongoing health care reform in the USA comes new opportunities for occupational therapy practice.
+Tiffany helps to promote occupational therapy as a recognized and valued profession in emerging areas.
+Tiffany's scholarly work and practice is further dedicated to the promotion of awareness and skills for culturally relevant practice.

 Tiffany has a passion for novelty and adventure.
 Her reflective side balances the side of her that seeks high adventure.
-Her general curiosity and personal engagement in diverse life occupations support her role as academic faculty member, mentor, and community service provider.
-She lives by the motto “one never works a day in ones life if one does what they love and love what they do.”
-Tiffany loves what she does.
+Her general curiosity and personal engagement in diverse life occupations support her role as academic faculty emeritus, mentor, and service provider.

 2002 | Certificate in Intercultural Communications, Institute for Intercultural Communication, Oregon

 1996 | Certificate of Thai Massage, Wat Pho Massage School, Bangkok, Thailand

 2018 Interprofessional Education Service Award: Pacific University

 2013 Engaged Faculty Award: Pacific University Center for Civic Engagement and Office of Diversity

 2011 Presidents Award for Excellence in Professional Education: Pacific University